Lego Mindstorms: Micro Scout

 The Micro Scout was added as an entry-level to Lego robotics.
 It is a very limited Pbrick with a single built-in light sensor and a single built-in motor.
 It has seven built-in programs and can be controlled by a Scout, Spybotics or RCX unit using VLL.
 Like the Scout, the Micro Scout is also based on a microcontroller from Toshiba.

 The unit was sold as part of the Droid Developer Kit (featuring R2-D2) and later the Dark Side Developer Kit (featuring an AT-AT Imperial Walker).

-Robotics Invention System

-The main core of the first generation of Mindstorms sets were the Robotics Invention System sets.
-These were based around the RCX (Robotic Command eXplorers) brick and the 9 V Lego Technic peripherals available at the time.
-It also includes three touch-sensors and an optical sensor, using the technology from the earlier 9 V sensors from the pre-Mindstorms sets.